sophdaya/DataScienceandMachineLearning_Project_SophieDAYA_MathiasHaberli/README.md

 ### 10.3.
 Demonstration in a video

-In this video, we will introduce you to our project and show you how LogoRank works. 😊
+In this video, we will introduce you to our project and show you how LogoRank works! 🤩

 You will learn about: